FluidNumerics/SELF/docs/readthedocs/source/HowTo/build.rst

 Install SELF Dependencies
 ==========================
+We recommend that you `install ROCm using using the instructions found in AMD's rocmdocs <https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html>`_.

-To help install all of SELF's dependencies, we recommend that you use `Spack <https://spack.io>`_.
+To help install the remainder of SELF's dependencies, we recommend that you use `Spack <https://spack.io>`_.
 SELF comes with a Spack environment file that can be used to create a spack environment on your system.

 First, install Spack